hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 needed.

-For the most serious crimes such as child abuse or national security many countries adopt a ÒlistÓ methodology, where a central list of blocked Domains or URLs is maintained by the authorities and/or trusted flaggers and updated on a regular basis (daily or even hourly) and shared with Public Network Operators that have to enforce the blocking.
+For the most serious crimes such as child abuse or national security many countries adopt a "list" methodology, where a central list of blocked Domains or URLs is maintained by the authorities and/or trusted flaggers and updated on a regular basis (daily or even hourly) and shared with Public Network Operators that have to enforce the blocking.